 Step 1: Diagnose Resilience

-The Resilience Diagnostic quickly defines and prioritizes preventable risks, synthesized from a comprehensive set of industry compliance frameworks for Data Protection and Privacy, including GDPR, HIPAA, ISO, NIST, and others.
+Our proprietary framework, the Resilience Diagnostic, quickly identifies, defines, and prioritizes your preventable and acceptable risks.
+It’s synthesized from a current and comprehensive set of industry compliance standards for Data Protection and Privacy, including GDPR, HIPAA, ISO, PCI, NIST, and others.

 How long does Step 1 (the Resilience Diagnostic) take?

 Depending on your organization’s size and complexity, typically 40-60 hours.
-No one wants to bring a tank to a knife fight, so the Resilience Diagnostic defines what your organization needs and what it doesn’t in two primary deliverables:
+No one wants to bring a tank to a knife fight, so the Resilience Diagnostic defines what your organization needs and what it doesn’t.
+This step focuses on four primary deliverables:

-- Information Security Policy Set: This is a complete set of policies custom designed for your organization’s unique requirements and culture.
+- Information Security Policy Set: A complete set of customized policies mapped to your prioritized risks and designed for your organization’s unique requirements and culture.

 Step 2: Establish Resilience

-Working with your in-house IT or providing our own, trusted experts, this step implements the Resilience Strategy to eliminate preventable risks and prepare you for a broad spectrum of unplanned events.
+Working with your in-house IT or providing our own, trusted experts, this step implements the overall Resilience Strategy to eliminate preventable risks and prepare you for a broad spectrum of unplanned events, from cyber attacks to natural disasters, from insider or vendor-related threats, to more common disaster recovery incidents.

 How long does Step 2 take?